parkec3/waste_not_the_water/README.md

 * $conda install dash-core-components==0.21.0 / pip install dash-core-components==0.21.0
 * $conda install plotly --upgrade / pip install plotly --upgrade

+---

 ### Examples

 For more information on how to use our package, go to the `examples` folder.

+---

 ### Acknowledgments

-We would like to profusely thank our wonderful instructor, Prof. David Beck, and our amazing teaching assistants, Nick Montoni, Arushi Prakash, and Coco Mao.
+Last but not least, we would like to profusely thank our wonderful instructor, Prof.
+David Beck, and our amazing teaching assistants, Nick Montoni, Arushi Prakash, and Coco Mao.
+Thanks for all the great instruction and help!